brugmanjoost/ip-addresses/README.md

 ```

 ### Class: IPv4Subnet
 This is an extention of IPv4Range with specific data to represent a subnet.
-All properties and methods() available
+All properties and methods from IPv4Range are available.

 #### Property: subnetMask
 Readonly.
 An IPv4Subnetmask that specifies the mask used for this subnet.